fraterrisus/walkthroughs/aethus/items.md

 *Where:* Facility Lambda; one in the habitat, and another in the museum.

 The first one of these you find activates the ability to find Geodes when you mine from nodes.
 The second gives you an immediate +10% bonus chance to find them.
-These make a nice companion to the [Prospecting Bench].
+These make a nice companion to the [Prospecting Bench](#prospecting-bench).

 {% endaethusitem %}
 {% aethusitem 'Superheating Kiln' %}